rafikalid/lru-ttl-cache/README.md

 | memory-cache-ttl | 203 ops/sec ±0.07% | 1114.78% slower |
 | node-ttl | 46.88 ops/sec ±0.35% | 5160.24% slower |

-**lru-ttl-cache** is the fastest TTL cache.
+> **lru-ttl-cache** is the fastest TTL cache.
 Even more than 2.4 times faster than the second one on the list!

+### An other library not on the list?
+Tell us about the library by opening an issue, so we can add it to the benchmarking.

 # Installation
 ```shell